mtrinh11/plant_care_social/README.md

 todo

 -resources page
--add pagination for search results
--clean up waether display
+-add pagination for search results, use the next link -clean up waether display
--do homepage
 -add settings page -> add services and the backend stuff -add species page for review
--add  in check for searchlength =0
 -do a profile pic option
+-make the save changes on account settings actually update